 In almost every single case of Error 6 (net::ERR_FILE_NOT_FOUND) to date, a Chrome extension has been to blame.
 Since that is the case, simply getting rid of the extension that is causing users to be faced with Error 6 (net::ERR_FILE_NOT_FOUND) whenever they try to open any or a specific web page should fix the issue.
 The following are the two most effective known solutions to Error 6 (net::ERR_FILE_NOT_FOUND):

-Solution 1: Get rid of the Default Tab extension
+Solution 1: Get Rid of the Default Tab Extension

-In the case of many people who have been affected by Error 6 in the past, the culprit was a Google Chrome extension titled Default Tab that had somehow made its way onto their computer and was causing them to be met with Error 6.
-The Default Tab extension is not only a Chrome extension but is also a program in and of itself, which is why no matter how many times you remove it from the list of extensions in Google Chrome, it will come back.
-Fortunately, you can get rid of the Default Tab extension and consequently fix Error 6, and in order to do so, you need to:
+In the case of many people previously affected by Error 6, a Google Chrome extension titled ‘Default Tab’ was often the culprit.
+This extension had somehow installed itself on their computers, leading to Error 6.
+The Default Tab extension is not merely a Chrome extension but also a standalone program, which explains why it continues to return no matter how often you remove it from the list of extensions in Google Chrome.
+Fortunately, it is possible to eliminate the Default Tab extension and, consequently, fix Error 6.
+To do so, you need to:

-Go to Control Panel > Uninstall a program.
+- Go to Control Panel > Uninstall a program,

-Look for Default Tab in the list of installed programs.
-Once you have located Default Tab, uninstall it.
-Once the Default Tab program has been uninstalled, open Google Chrome.
-Click on the hamburger Menu button in the top right corner of the window.
-Click on Settings.
+- Look for ‘Default Tab’ in the list of installed programs.
+Once you have located it, uninstall ‘Default Tab’.
+After the program has been uninstalled, open Google Chrome.
+Click on the hamburger menu button located in the top right corner of the window.
+Then, click on ‘Settings’.

-In the Settings tab, navigate to Extensions.
+- In the Settings tab, navigate to Extensions.

-In the extensions tab, find and remove the Default Tab This time, the extension will not come back once you delete it as you have already installed its program counterpart.
+- In the extensions tab, find and remove the Default Tab.
+This time, the extension will not come back once you delete it, as you have already installed its program counterpart.

-If you do not have a Default Tab extension in the list of your Chrome extensions, the only plausible explanation is that an extension other than the Default Tab extension is causing Error 6.
+- If you do not have a Default Tab extension in the list of your Chrome extensions, the only plausible explanation is that an extension other than the Default Tab extension is causing Error 6.
 If that is the case, you need to:

-Open Google Chrome.
+- Open Google Chrome.
 Click on the hamburger Menu button in the top right corner of the window.
 Click on Settings.

-The culprit extension will be the one which causes you to experience Error 6 when only it is enabled.
+- The culprit extension will be the one that causes you to experience Error 6 when only it is enabled.
 Once you have determined which extension is the culprit, go to Extensions once again and remove it by clicking on the dustbin icon next to the Enable checkbox and click on Remove to confirm the action.